Wireless Reader - Remove the reader from the small Pelican case and charge it as soon as possible.

 How to Initialize the Wireless Loggers

-The Wireless Loggers need to be initialized in order to turn off airplane mode so that they can be interacted with from longer distances.
+The Wireless Loggers need to be initialized in order to turn off airplane mode so they can be interacted with from longer distances.

 The Wireless Loggers should be initialized each time you reuse them to remove old temperature readings so that the data files on the wireless loggers are as small as possible for fast response time.